9 Perimenopause Bloating Remedies

 You may find that your stomach and digestive tract feel more bloated after eating foods that contain a lot of of fiber or non-digestible starches.
 Try pressure cooking your beans to see if that helps, or just avoid them altogether.
 You may also want to cut out onions and garlic for awhile to see if the bloating diminishes.

-5. Ensure enough activity including walking and stretching.
+5. Ensure enough activity including walking and stretching

-One of the most frustrating aspect of perimenopause is that it happens often at the height of our careers and busy lives.
 Since perimenopause is often a 7-10 year process, it most certainly can come at times when we are very busy and don’t have a lot of free time.

 Our bodies are meant to move on a daily basis, and that movement helps with digestion, flexibility, and even mental health.
 For exercise specific to help reduce bloating, look for videos on YouTube that are identified as “core work.”

-6. Monitor food sensitivities including gluten and dairy.
+6. Monitor food sensitivities including gluten and dairy

 One of the hallmarks of perimenopause is fluctuating levels of estrogen.
 Since estrogen is so tied to histamine levels in our bodies, this means that we can experience more food sensitivities (and other types of allergies) during this time.

 Consider going on an elimination diet including cutting out foods like dairy, gluten, and soy to see if that helps reduce bloating and other unpleasant symptoms such as hives, brain fog, or seasonal allergies.
-See my tips on starting a gluten-free and dairy-free diet.
+You may also have developed lactose intolerance to dairy products as part of your menopausal symptoms.

 For women who are in early stages of perimenopause with higher than normal levels of estrogen, you may also consider these natural techniques to reduce estrogen dominance.

 7. Increase self-care and stress management.
-Focus on breathing techniques.
+Focus on breathing techniques

 Stress can no doubt lead to bloating, body tension, headaches, and many other symptoms.
 It’s more important than ever to try and practice self-care when you’re experiencing health challenges.